linglingec/HeisenbergFormNLAProject/README.md

 # HeisenbergFormNLAProject

+Motivated by recent developments in serverless systems for large-scale computation, we are going to implement OverSketched Newton proposed by Gupta et al. (2020), a randomized Hessian-based optimization algorithm to solve large-scale convex optimization problems in serverless systems.
+OverSketched Newton leverages matrix sketching ideas from Randomized Numerical Linear Algebra to compute the Hessian approximately.
+These sketching methods lead to inbuilt resiliency against stragglers that are a characteristic of serverless architectures.
+We will empirically validate convergence of the algorithm by solving large-scale supervised learning problems on real-world datasets using serverless platforms.

 ## Instruction how to run Jupyter Server on AWS EC2
 1. Log into the AWS management console - for this you have to make an account in AWS, verify phone number, card number and email.